The

 Side effects of HIV therapy

 Like most medications, HIV medications can have unwanted side effects.
 Common side effects include nausea, diarrhea and headache.
 Often, such symptoms only occur at the beginning of a combination of therapy and pass by when the body has become accustomed to the medication.
 Everyone can relieve these side effects with medication.
 Some side effects can also have serious health consequences.
+These include an increase of blood liquid levels which can lead to an accurate risk of heart attack.
+Physical damage can usually be prevented by switching to other HIV medications.

 AIDS becomes increasingly rare in countries with good medical care.
 In such other cases, the infection is often noticed too late and the immune system has already suffered considerable damage.
 Even in this case, HIV therapy can still stop the disease.
 The immune system can recover to some degree.
 Today, AIDS is largely preventable and is not synonymous with the imminent death anymore.